-The paper is organised as follows.
-In Section~\ref{sec:math.background} we review necessary mathematical background for random fields on the unit sphere, and define autocorrelations and AC discrepancy of scaled probe coefficients.
+The rest of the paper is organised as follows.
+In Section~\ref{sec:math.background} we review the necessary mathematical background for random fields on the unit sphere and define autocorrelations and AC discrepancy of scaled probe coefficients.
 In Section~\ref{sec:results} we report empirical results for autocorrelations of the CMB maps.
-In Section~\ref{sec:randfield} we generate realisations of isotropic Gaussian random fields with best-fit angular power spectrum from the {\it Planck} data, in order to demonstrate that these realisations exhibit nothing like the localised artifacts seen in the {\it Planck} data.
-In Section~\ref{sec:model} we show that a key feature of the \texttt{Commander} 2015 AC discrepancy map can be mimicked by an input field that is Gaussian but not quite isotropic.
-In Section 6 we consider the non-inpainted 2018 maps, and then in Section 7 present a model to explain the most significant feature of the AC discrepancy map in the case of non-inpainted \texttt{SEVEM} 2018.
+In Section~\ref{sec:randfield} we generate realisations of isotropic Gaussian random fields with best-fit angular power spectrum from the {\it Planck} data, in order to demonstrate that these realisations exhibit nothing like the localised artefacts seen in the {\it Planck} data.
+In Section~\ref{sec:compareL}, we examine the effect of increasing cutoff multipole $L$ from its initial value of 1500 to a value of 2500 and observe that some interesting artefacts now appear.
+In Section~\ref{sec:non-inpainted} we consider the non-inpainted 2018 maps and then present a model to explain the most significant feature of the AC discrepancy map in the case of non-inpainted \texttt{SEVEM} 2018.
 Finally, in Section \ref{sec:conclusion} we give brief conclusions.